 Tips for Making this Vegan Cookie Perfect

-Cookie and Layers: The base is rich and buttery, the caramel is sweet and salty which pairs perfectly with the semi bitterness from the decadent chocolate ganache.
+Cookie and Layers: The base is rich and buttery, the vegan caramel is sweet and salty which pairs perfectly with the semi bitterness from the vegan chocolate ganache.
 Perfecto!
 But to take this cookie over the top, it needs some crunch and something unexpected to excite and delight the palate.
 Here's what I suggest:

 Crunch Factor: The smallest dusting of crushed raw pistachios adds a the perfect crunch, a beautiful pop of colour, and a lovely subtle nutty flavour.
 You can add any nut you enjoy (walnut, almond, cashew, hazelnut); but I was going for a holiday cookie, so the pistachio green paired with raspberry red is exquisite.

 Fresh and Fabulous: Adding something fresh to a weighty dessert is a wonderful way to lighten it up.
 A raspberry is the perfect finishing touch for this cookie.
 It's slightly tart and juicy, goes well with the flavour profile, and the gorgeous colour and texture add a real wow factor to this beauty.
 Pomegranate seeds would be a spectacular choice as well.

 Drizzle and Sprinkle: I mean, who doesn't love a drizzle and a sprinkle?
 Don't be heavy handed tho - think of it as pixy dust on this magical cookie!
 I keep it pretty simple just a kiss of chocolate drizzle and a few flakes of finishing salt which is the perfect garnish for this epic millionaire cookie.